openfaas/openfaas.github.io/_posts/2020-08-13-faasd-tls-terraform.md

 ### Overview

-Before you start, you'll need to run through the pre-reqs
+Before you start, you'll need to run through the pre-requisites:

 * To [create an account on DigitalOcean](https://m.do.co/c/8d4e75e9886f) for this tutorial
-* To generate an API key/token and save it somewhere on your computer
+* To generate an API key/token and save it somewhere on your computer using the DigitalOcean dashboard
 * To register a domain - [namecheap](https://www.namecheap.com) and [Google Domains](https://domains.google.com/) are both cheap and easy to use
 * Install [Docker](https://www.docker.com/) to build and push local images
 * Install [faas-cli](https://docs.openfaas.com/tutorials/cli-with-node/#get-the-cli)